 Fire drills are conducted with emergency warden teams employed at all locations.
-Refresher training for wardens is designed to
+Refresher training for wardens is designed to improve our capacity to manage emergencies and contingency plans are in place to address major incidents or security breaches.

 We endeavour to have a Team Member trained in first aid at all times in each of our stores.